 While the origins of this now-ruined abbey remain a mystery, by the 12th century it played an important role in sustaining Norfolk’s nationwide power and influence.

-Today, this impressive ruin evokes nearly 1000 years of history.
+Today, this impressive ruin evokes over 1,000 years of history.
 Whether arriving by boat or on foot, St Benet’s Abbey offers visitors the opportunity to experience the Broads as the monks, pilgrims and traders of old would have done.

 The Broads can also help you to step back in time by providing a gateway to some of the most striking stately homes in the country.
 Suffolk’s Somerleyton Hall not only boasts an immaculately-preserved, Grade II listed Victorian mansion and notable gardens, but also remains a fully working estate – ensuring that its history and grandeur are protected for future generations.